ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

   - 6P combo into kibari (delay 1 frame)
   - 2H can tripguard but isn't safe
   - premptive 2S/HS/D can catch opponents trying to pressure with air dash normals
+  - c.S if opponent is going crossup and you're sure they're not pressing buttons
+  - c.S also works on weird jump ins and backdash
 #### Opponent Is Punishing f.s or raw Kibari with 6P
   - 2H will make this seem less like a good idea
     - counterhit = tether